Excel VBA Name WorkSheet

 Now copy this code to your module.

-Like this using “NAME” property of the worksheet in VBA, we can play around with the name of the worksheets.
-We can rename, extract, and we can choose the specific worksheet and do many other things which can be done by using “Name” property.
+Like this, using the “NAME” property of the worksheet in VBAWorksheet In VBAExcel is a workbook, and worksheets or sheets are included within that workbook.
+Sheets are what we call them in a regular Excel file, but they're called "Worksheets" in VBA.
+The term "Worksheets" refers to all of a worksheet's collections., we can play around with the name of the worksheets.
+We can rename, extract, and we can choose the specific worksheet and do many other things that can be done by using the “Name” property.

 Things to Remember

 - Using this name, we can rename the worksheet, and also we can extract sheet names.

 - We can change any name of the worksheet in the specified workbook if you are referring to other workbooks than the code written workbook.

 - If the worksheet name doesn’t match, we will get subscript out of range.

 This has been a guide to VBA Name WorkSheet.
 Here we discuss how to name worksheet using VBA coding along with practical examples and a downloadable excel template.
 Below you can find some useful excel VBA articles –